-Measurement Description Measurement Unit Interpretation Number sessions: of Indicates the number of sessions currently active on this instance.
+Measurement Description Measurement Unit Interpretation Number of sessions: Indicates the number of sessions currently active on this instance.
 Number This measure is a good indicator of the session load on an instance.
-Comparing the value of this measure across instances will help you identify the overloaded instance and also shed light on load-balancing irregularities.
+Comparing the value of this measure across instances will help you identify the overloaded

+Measurement Description Measurement Unit Interpretation instance and also shed light on load-balancing irregularities.
 You can use the detailed diagnosis of this measure to view the details of the active sessions.
 With the help of these details, you can figure out whether a session has remained open for too long a time due to prolonged wait events.